How do I register for a course?

-Students may register for a Continuing Education course (provided all requirements have been met) using one of five registration methods.
+Students may register for a Continuing Education course (provided all requirements have been met) using one of three registration methods.

 Credit course applicants must be 19 years of age, or have an Ontario Secondary School Diploma (OSSD), or a General Education Development (GED).
 General interest course applicants must be 16 years of age or older, unless otherwise noted.
 Some courses require applicants to meet specific criteria and are noted in the detailed course description found on the website.